Do cacti need direct sunlight to grow and thrive? The answer is not as simple as it may seem.

 A safe distance would be three feet away, which should provide sufficient lighting without scorching anything.

-Cacti do need sunlight to function properly, but only if they are kept out of bright and hot areas with nothing obstructing their view towards their primary source of light (the sky).
+Cacti need sunlight to function properly, but only if they are kept out of bright and hot areas with nothing obstructing their view toward their primary light source (the sky).

-Too high up may also cause problems, so make sure there is nothing above the plant that could block its view of sunlight.
+Too high up may also cause problems, so ensure nothing above the plant could block its view of sunlight.

-Cacti do not necessarily need direct sunlight to grow and thrive, but if it receives enough indirect light, there should be no problem with putting it in a shadier location.
+Cacti do not necessarily need direct sunlight to grow and thrive, but if they receive enough indirect light, there should be no problem with putting them in a shadier location.

-Make sure that wherever you decide to place your cactus, it receives between six and eight hours of daily lighting without interruption from things like shadows cast on windows, trees blocking out sun rays, etc.
+Make sure that wherever you place your cactus, it receives between six and eight hours of daily lighting without interruption from shadows cast on windows, trees blocking out sun rays, etc.

-This way, they will be able to do what they do best, which is to grow and reproduce.
+This way, they can do what they do best: grow and reproduce.

-As long as your cacti are receiving enough light, you should not have any problem with growing succulents in direct or indirect sunlight.
+If your cacti receive enough light, you should not have problems growing succulents in direct or indirect sunlight.

-Just make sure that the spot where it will go does not get too hot either way (especially if there is no shade).
-If this happens, move the plant back into a cooler area until its temperature returns to normal again.
+Just ensure that the location where it will go does not get too hot either way (especially if there is no shade).
+If this happens, move the plant back into a cooler area until its temperature returns to normal.

-Any changes like these can damage your plants, so do whatever you can to protect yourself from extreme temperatures of any kind, especially during the summer months when outside spaces tend to heat up tremendously.
+Any changes like these can damage your plants, so do whatever you can to protect yourself from extreme temperatures, especially during the summer season when outside spaces heat up tremendously.

-The best location to put your cacti in would be to find a spot where it gets both sunlight and indirect light.
+The best location to put your cactus plants would be to find a spot where it gets both sunlight and indirect light.
 This way, it will do fine whether or not you have a place that gets direct sunlight in your home.

-Cacti do need light to grow and thrive, but they do better with indirect lighting instead of direct sunlight because too much exposure can scorch the plant’s sensitive skin resulting in rapid withering and death.
+Cacti need light to grow and thrive, but they do better with indirect lighting than direct sunlight because too much exposure can scorch the plant’s sensitive skin, resulting in rapid withering and death.

 Final Thoughts

-Cacti grow best when they receive about four to six hours of sunlight a day.
-But, do not leave them in the sun for too long.
+Cactus plants grow best when they receive about four to six hours of sunlight daily.
+But do not leave them in the sun for too long.
 This can cause their skin to burn and crack.

 If the cacti do not get enough light, their growth will be stunted, or if there is too much sunlight, it may burn and cause damage.

-Just remember to not leave them in the sun for too long, do not give it direct sunlight all day, every day, and do make sure to provide your cactus with shade.
+Just remember not to leave them in the sun for too long, do not give them direct sunlight all day, and provide your cactus with partial shade.

-As long as you provide them with both sun and shade, your cactus should do just fine!
+If you provide them with sun and shade, your cactus should do just fine!